mosip/documentation/docs/registration-client-user-guide.md

 To extract the TPM public key, use the [TPM key extractor utility](https://github.com/mosip/mosip-infra/blob/develop/deployment/sandbox-v2/utils/tpm/key_extractor/README.md).

 ## Pre-requisites
-to onboard the machine and the operator, the Admin needs to:
+To onboard the machine and the operator, the Admin needs to:
 1. Create and activate the registration client machine using Admin portal.
 2. Create a user/operator account in Keycloak
 3. Assign the operator a role of either the Supervisor or Officer using the Admin portal.
 4. Finally, perform the **User Zone mapping** and **User Center mapping** in the Admin portal.

-**System prerequisites**
+**System prerequisites:**
 * CPU - Dual Core Processor - 2GHZ
 * RAM - 16 GB
 * Local Storage Disk Space - 500 GB